t-site/mathbash/README.md

 A CAI program on Bash.

-sumtest.sh 0-9 number add to 0-99 number.
+sumtest.sh which of -9 to +9 number add to 0-99 number.

-subtractest.sh subtract 0-9 number from 0-99 number.
+subtractest.sh which of -9 to +9 number subtract from 0-99 number.

-powtest.sh multiplie 0-99 number by 0-9 number.You should know Japanese Kuku.
+powtest.sh multiplie 0-99 number by which of  -9 to +9 number.
+You should know Japanese Kuku.

-^D to exit.
+^D (press Ctrl and 'D' both ) to exit.

 typetest.sh type A random alphabet or number.

+non usage of Enter key. immidiately go to next step.

-type 'Q' to exit.
+type 'Q' ( press Shift and Q both ) to exit.